pxsty0/pxserv.docs/en/arduino-library.md

 This example code allows you to perform database operations with the PxServ project.
 You can perform the following operations:

 - Save data to the database
+- Toggle data between 0 and 1 in the database
 - Read data from the database
 - Delete data from the database